Business Interpreter Services

 Image: business interpreting services

-Essentially, the business interpreter simply listens directly to one party and translates that verbally for the other party.
-No equipment is needed.
-It’s a great format for smaller meetings, training courses (we’ve done a LOAD of those), appointments and more.
+In F2F the business interpreter simply listens to each party and translates that verbally to the other(s).
+No equipment is needed, and it’s a great format for smaller meetings, training courses, interviews, appointments and more.

-Building the next business interpreter generation
+Building the next generation of business interpreter services

-We also encourage our own staff into the translating and interpreting professions, and we’re delighted to say one is now in great demand to interpret at the highest levels of German business and politics.
+We also encourage our own staff into the translating and interpreting professions, and we’re delighted to say one is now in great demand at the highest levels of German business and politics.
 Well DONE Eva!

 Why our business interpreter services?